 Tomatoes cooked on a pan.

-Once the tomatoes have cooled down, place them in a blender with the cooking water.
+Once the tomatoes have slightly cooled down, place them in a blender with the cooking water.

-Add onions, drain chilies and add to the blender as well.
-Add peppercorns, garlic, cumin seeds, oregano, and salt.
+Drain chilies and add to the blender along with onion, peppercorns, garlic, cumin seeds, oregano, and salt.
+Blend until smooth.

 Blended guajillo sauce in a blender, seen from above.